kamiakhs/kamiak.org/quizlet.md

 # Japanese Quizlets

 Below is a table of Quizlet links.
-As of now, only the decks from Japanese I are fully included.
+As of now, only the Japanese I decks are fully included.
 I also recommend trying out this <a href="https://quizlet.com/644886598" target="_blank">1000 Most Common Kana</a> Quizlet deck I made and this <a href="https://drive.google.com/file/d/10tTxP6zrWt7w2BHS_XGniLwfsrZK73NQ/view?usp=sharing" target="_blank">Japanese Core 6000</a> Anki deck.

 |**Unit**|AIJ 1|
 |-:|:-|